don/cordova-plugin-ble-central/README.md

 Function `isConnected` calls the success callback when the peripheral is connected and the failure callback when *not* connected.

+NOTE that for many app isConnected is unncessary.
+The app can track the connected state.
+When you call [connect](#connect), you know you're connected when the success callback is called.
+If the device disconnects at any point in the future, the failure callback of connect will be called.

 ### Parameters

 - __device_id__: UUID or MAC address of the peripheral